azam-analyst/Tableau-Projects/Sales Lead Analysis/readme.md

 6. <img width="802" alt="Sales Lead Dashboard" src="https://user-images.githubusercontent.com/96620728/174909369-7afe1235-a26a-4e85-80d4-2fc2208885c2.png">

 ## Sales lead performance dashboard:
+From the dashboard dynamic filters can be used to track each team and each sales rep performance based on the states of the leads and KPis used to track the performance.
+Overall in the month of March the sales reps performance was at peak with highest number of leads won compared to february and January.

 <img width="802" alt="Sales Team Performance Dashboard" src="https://user-images.githubusercontent.com/96620728/174909599-f8c19057-3aba-4446-b147-eaac96ab7c47.png">

 Assumptions and recommendations for improvement on sales lead performances: